 Does it increase girth too?

-Some men report changes, but girth outcomes tend to be less consistent than length or curvature improvements.
-Do not buy expecting guaranteed girth gains.
+Some men report girth changes, but girth outcomes tend to be less predictable than length or curvature-related outcomes.
+I would not buy it for guaranteed girth gains.

 Can I sleep while wearing it?